-The Cognitive Abilities Test (CogAT) is an group administered aptitude test commonly given as an entrance exam into school's gifted programs.
+The Cognitive Abilities Test (CogAT®) is an group administered aptitude test commonly given as an entrance exam into school's gifted programs.

 Given that many schools rely solely on these test scores to place your child in the best programs, it would be highly beneficial to make sure that your child understands what each of the test areas is asking so that you could fix any issues before exam day.

-Our full-length practice tests for the CogAT exam are in the same format as the exam.
+Our full-length practice tests for the CogAT test are in the same format as the exam.
 With our practice tests your child will become familiar with how the tests are formatted, the symbols used and the number of questions in each test area so that you can ensure they know what each test area is asking.
-However, since these practice tests have not been standardized with Riverside Publishing and the actual CogAT exam, a valid CogAT test score cannot be concluded from their results on this practice test.
+However, since these practice tests have not been standardized with Riverside Publishing and the actual CogAT test, a valid CogAT test score cannot be concluded from their results on this practice test.

 View our free CogAT Sample Questions

-Many schools are unable or unwilling to provide exam information to parents.
+Many schools are unable or unwilling to provide test information to parents.
 If you are unable to determine which form of the test your child will take, Mercer Publishing recommends that your child practice with both Form 7 and Form 8 practice tests in order to ensure your child is prepared for whichever version will be given.

 Form 6 and Form 7 have some similar sections, but about 50% of each form uses different question types.
-Form 7 and Form 8 have similar sections, but some of the logic for questions was updated for the Form 8 exam.
+Form 7 and Form 8 have similar sections, but some of the logic for questions was updated for the Form 8 test.
 A section-by-section break down of each form, please look at the Primary or Multilevel section of the FAQ's.

-Second graders can be given the Primary or Multilevel Edition of the CogAT exam.
+Second graders can be given the Primary or Multilevel Edition of the CogAT test.
 School districts make the decision about which version will be given.
 You will need to confirm with your school as Mercer Publishing cannot guarantee which version will be given to your child.

-Many schools are unable or unwilling to provide exam information to parents.
+Many schools are unable or unwilling to provide test information to parents.
 If you are unable to determine whether your school will be using the Primary or Multilevel Edition, Mercer Publishing recommends that your child practice with both practice tests in order to ensure your child is prepared for whichever version will be given.

 Primary Edition tests are given to students in kindergarten and first grade (although some students in second grade can be given the Primary Edition instead of the Multilevel Edition - check with your school).
 The questions in the Primary Edition exams can be read to the students by a test administrator and the answers are in picture format.
 The Form 7 & 8 exams have reduced the oral question component, although the test administer still paces the students through the exam.